Economic and Political Overview

 Main Sectors of Industry

-The industrial sector represents 28.5% of GDP and one-third of employment (34%).
-Historically, the dominant industries in Slovenia have been the forestry, textile, and metallurgical industries.
-Since the 1980s, the mechanical industries (automobile, tool machines) and the high-value-added industries (electronics, pharmacy, and chemicals) have been greatly developed.
+The industrial sector represents 29.7% of GDP and almost one-third of employment (32.2%).
+Historically, the dominant industries in Slovenia have been forestry, textiles, and metallurgy.
+Since the 1980s, mechanical industries (automobiles, tool machines) and high-value-added industries (electronics, pharmacy, and chemicals) have experienced significant development.
 The World Bank estimates the manufacturing sector to contribute 20% of GDP.
-Slovenia's industrial production expanded by 1.7% in 2022, following a 10.2% rise in the previous year (Slovenian Statistical Office).
+Slovenia's industrial output decreased by 1.2% in 2024, marking the second consecutive year of decline, according to the country's Statistical Office.
+The largest annual drop was seen in the electricity, gas, and steam sector, which fell by 21.5%.
+In contrast, mining experienced the largest increase, rising by 14.3% (SSO).

-The tertiary remains the most significant sector in the Slovenian economy.
-It represents 57.7% of the GDP and employs 62% of the total workforce, and has shown a strong growth pattern during the last ten years, especially in the fields of information and communications technology (ITC), financial, commercial services, and retail business.
-The tourism sector is very dynamic and has been undergoing a period of strong development in recent years.
-After suffering due to the COVID-19 pandemic, the sector recovered in 2022 when Slovenia was visited by around 5.9 million tourists, who generated almost 15.6 million overnight stays, 27.5% more than the previous year, of which about 65% were from foreign tourists.
-According to the latest figures from the European Banking Federation, the Slovenian banking sector comprises 11 commercial banks, three savings banks and two branches of foreign banks.
+The tertiary sector remains the most significant in the Slovenian economy.
+It represents 57.7% of the GDP and employs 63.8% of the total workforce, showing a strong growth pattern over the last ten years, especially in information and communications technology (ITC), financial, commercial services, and retail businesses.
+The tourism sector is dynamic and has experienced strong development in recent years.
+After suffering due to the COVID-19 pandemic, the country recorded a 6.3% increase in tourist arrivals in 2024 compared to 2023, welcoming a total of 6.58 million visitors.
+Overnight stays increased by 4.5% year-on-year to 16.85 million, according to the Statistical Office of the Republic of Slovenia.
+The retail sector is also important, although in 2024 volume turnover decreased by 0.6% compared to 2023.
+Retail trade in automotive fuel fell by 6.4%, while retail trade in food products increased by 1.5% and in non-food products by 0.3%.
+Volume turnover from trade and repair of motor vehicles rose by 0.1% on a monthly basis (SSO).
+According to the latest figures from the European Banking Federation, the Slovenian banking sector comprises 9 commercial banks, one development and export bank (100% owned by the government), three savings banks, and two branches of foreign banks.

 Breakdown of Economic Activity By Sector Agriculture Industry Services